Orlando2045 Lockup 12

 The visioning process relies on input from various stakeholders and government partners in the Orlando area and other business leaders, chambers of commerce, nonprofits, and others.

-Thus, the NGC team, along with OEP staff, investors, community and government leaders, convened over several months to examine demographics, business trends, and other prevailing economic winds and strategize how the three-county Orlando metro area can grow its economy, best serve its expanding population, and otherwise position itself for the midpoint of the 21st Century.
+Thus, the NEXT Generation Consulting (NGC) team, along with OEP staff, investors, community and government leaders, convened over several months to examine demographics, business trends, and other prevailing economic winds and strategize how the three-county Orlando metro area can grow its economy, best serve its expanding population, and otherwise position itself for the midpoint of the 21st Century.

 Representatives of these groups, with the help of the steering committee, guided the process by: